These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 Good Reads Rating:3.71

-At one point, I couldn't go on Booktok, without seeing a recommendation for The Atlas Six.
-It has amazing 11 million mentions on TikTok.
+At one point, I couldn’t go on Booktok, without seeing a recommendation for The Atlas Six.
+It has an amazing 11 million mentions on TikTok.

 The Atlas Six is about a secret society of academics known as The Alexandrian Society.